0xmanjoos/win32_reverse_shell/README.md

 # win32_reverse_shell
 A reverse shell written in c++, supports DNS name resolution, so you can use this with NGROK or whatever you use

+As long as this program is running, it will constantly call back to the original listener in 5 second intervals, so accidentally SIGTERM'd netcat?
+No problem :D

 Obviously, the includes.h is my general includes file that I use for basically every project.
 If you feel the need to lighten up the size of your binary feel free to strip the following headers out:
 ```
 #include <iostream>